PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 -->

-This model is going to become more complicated than any we have introduced thus far in the course.
+This model will be more complicated than any we have introduced thus far in the course.
 We will need to account for both bound and unbound MCP molecules, as well as phosphorylated and unphosphorylated CheA and CheY enzymes.
 We will also need to model phosphorylation reactions of CheA that depend on the current concentrations of bound and unbound MCP molecules.
 The simplifying language provided by the BioNetGen language used in the tutorial below will be crucial in organizing these reactions.

 Once we have added reactions representing the chemotaxis signal transduction pathway, we would like to see what happens as we change the concentrations of the ligand.
 Ideally, this system should help the bacterium distinguish between different ligand concentrations.
 That is, the higher the concentration of an attractant ligand, the lower the concentration of phosphorylated CheY, and thus the lower the tumbling frequency of the bacterium.